 Learn something new every day More Info... by email

 The cellular characteristics of a benign neoplasm closely resemble those of the normal cells, not displaying the defective cellular maturation of malignant cells.
-Any body cell type can produce a benign neoplasm.
-A fibrous capsule, providing clear demarcation between the tumor and the normal tissue, usually surrounds a benign neoplasm.
+Any body cell type can produce a neoplasm.
+A fibrous capsule, providing clear demarcation between the tumor and the normal tissue, usually surrounds this type of neoplasm.
 For this reason, benign tumors can be removed entirely.
-A benign neoplasm, if it is totally removed, will not grow back.
+A benign neoplasm, if totally removed, will not grow back.

 A benign neoplasm is typically named after its predominant cell type, followed by the suffix, "-oma".
 For example, a benign tumor of glial cells, which are support cells in the nervous system, is a glioma.
 In general, the "–oma" suffix implies the benign, nonprogressive nature of a neoplasm, although this may not always be the case.
 For example, cancer of the pigmented skin cells, called melanoma, is malignant.

-Some benign neoplasms degenerate into cancers, possibly due to additional mutations of the genetic material.
+Some neoplasms originally diagnosed as benign degenerate into cancers, possibly due to additional mutations of the genetic material.
 For example, certain spots or moles of the skin can become cancerous over time.
 Many of these premalignant areas progressively show abnormal development over time, a condition called dysplasia.
 Most physicians recommend excision of dysplastic lesions before they reach the malignant stage.